 In many ways, our own cycle of life follows that of the church.
 If we attend the Holy Days and Seasons of the Church, we provide a model for our personal growth through the trials, tribulations, glories and celebrations of our lives: from birth to life to growth and beyond.

-For the upcoming season of Lent, I’d ask that you attend Ash Wednesday and the First Sunday of Lent.
-Then for Holy Week, I ask you to attend Palm Sunday, Maundy Thursday and Good Friday before Easter Sunday.
+For the upcoming season of Lent, we invite you to attend Ash Wednesday and the First Sunday of Lent.
+Then for Holy Week, join us on Palm Sunday, Maundy Thursday, Good Friday and Easter Sunday.